 Founded in 2012, the London-based fashion marketplace allows millions of users to buy and sell items worldwide.
 The app allows you to sell items by snapping a picture and adding a little description and tags to your listing.

 You can find items you are looking for by simply using the search bar.
 Depop is very dedicated to creativity, “From the most inspiring creatives to up-and-coming influences across fashion, design, art, and music.”

 Depop provides sellers with a shipping label once an item is sold.
 There is a 10% seller fee, with fees sometimes being frozen as incentives.

 For many thrift shoppers, stepping into a physical thrift store has the thrill of its own.
 They love the excitement of the hunt – sifting through tons of clothing and items, then the exhilarating moment of discovering a treasure!

 Fortunately, technology has come to your rescue.
 With thrift stores migrating to the internet, you can avoid the hassle of treasure hunting in physical thrift stores.
-With just a few taps and a click, you will find the items that you have in mind quickly, making your thrifting experience a great one.
+With just a few taps and a click, you will quickly find the items you have in mind, making your thrifting experience a great one.

-If you are conscious of saving the planet and saving money at the same time, thrifting is the way to go.
-The 7 best online thrift stores listed above aren’t the only ones – there are many others, but they are good places to start.
+If you are conscious of saving the planet and saving money at the same time, online thrifting is the way to go.
+The 9 of the best online thrift stores listed above aren’t the only ones – there are many others, but they are definitely the best and a great place to start.